 There is a plethora of research available about self-efficacy in organizations.
 Here are some highlights that can help you, whether you are an employer, employee, or consultant to organizations.

-Workplace stress in the forms of role ambiguity and changes in one’s role (such as stripping an employee of various aspects of their job) negatively affect employee self-efficacy (Janjhua, Chaudhary, & Chauhan, 2017).
+Workplace stress in the forms of role ambiguity and changes in one’s role (such as stripping an employee of various aspects of their job) negatively affects employee self-efficacy (Janjhua, Chaudhary, & Chauhan, 2014).
 With the proper support, clarity, and transparency from managers and leadership, employees gain more self-confidence within their roles.

 Other interventions like vicarious modeling and verbal persuasion also help employees navigate organizational transitions.
 Many employers appreciate having creative employees on their teams.
-Rego and colleagues (2011) found links between hope, self-efficacy, and creativity.
+Rego, Sousa, Marques, and Cunha (2012) found links between hope, self-efficacy, and creativity.
 Their findings indicate that hope, positive affect, and self-efficacy predict levels of creativity in employees.

 They also found that positive affect has a mediating role in the relationship between hope and self-efficacy and the resulting creativity.
 Employers who invest time in creating and fostering supportive work environments can reap the benefits of having more creative employees.

-A 2016 study by Jacobsen and Andersen argued for the use of conditional rewards as a way to increase employee self-efficacy.
-Their study included ninety-two high school principals with a combined teacher pool of 1,932.
+Jacobsen and Andersen (2016) argued for the use of conditional rewards as a way to increase employee self-efficacy.
+Their study included 92 high school principals with a combined teacher pool of 1,932.

 Two key findings resulted from their study:

-- Contingent rewards strengthen self-efficacy, and sanctions are not negatively related to self-efficacy or performance, and;
+- Contingent rewards strengthen self-efficacy, and sanctions are not negatively related to self-efficacy or performance.

 - Teachers’ self-efficacy can be linked positively to organizational performance.